pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 ### 3.5 Check Signatures

-The last section of this walkthrough is how gnosis safe verifies signatures.
-Recall that signature verification is used while performing the `execTransaction()`, as it requires at least `threshold` amount of owners approving it.
-The entire signature verification process can be found in the `checkNSignatures()` function.
-Judging from the if-else clauses, there are 4 different ways for signing a signature, and they are separated by the `v` value of the signature.
+The final part of this Gnosis Safe walkthrough is on signature verification, crucial for the `execTransaction()` process which requires a minimum number of owner approvals.
+The `checkNSignatures()` function details the entire verification process.
+From its if-else clauses, it's evident that there are four distinct methods of signing, differentiated by the `v` value of the signature.

 ```sol
 /**